What Organ Pair Removes Metabolic Wastes From The Mollusk

 • **What is hemolymph?

 Hemolymph is the fluid that circulates through the body cavity (hemocoel) of mollusks and other invertebrates with an open circulatory system.
-It is analogous to blood in vertebrates.
+Which means it is analogous to blood in vertebrates. * **What types of waste products do metanephridia remove?

 Metanephridia remove a variety of metabolic waste products, including ammonia, urea, and uric acid.
-The type of waste product excreted depends on the species and its environment.
+Because of that, the type of waste product excreted depends on the species and its environment. * **How do metanephridia regulate water balance?

 Metanephridia regulate water balance by selectively reabsorbing water from the filtrate as it passes through the nephridial tubule.
 The amount of water reabsorbed depends on the needs of the animal and the salinity of its environment.